micheldrescher/build-your-own-radar/README.md

 ## Project information

-This fork was created and adapted for the EC funded [Cyberwathcing project](https://www.cyberwatching.eu/) (grant agreement no. 740129)
+This fork was created and adapted for the EC funded [Cyberwatching project](https://www.cyberwatching.eu/) (grant agreement no. 740129)

 ## Changes compared to origianl version